 Another exciting revelation from my tour of the Lucca pasta factory is that pasta made from traditionally prepared grains is available today.

 I was overjoyed to learn, however, that Jovial Foods makes a very healthy brown rice pasta using a process that soaks the grains for 24 hours prior to cooking the grain and shaping the dough in a traditional bronze die!
-What’s more, both the einkorn and brown rice pastas are low temperature dried so the delicate proteins in the grain are not denatured or damaged in any way (this minimizes the chances of an allergic response).
+What’s more, both the einkorn and brown rice pasta are low temperature dried so the delicate proteins in the grain are not denatured or damaged in any way (this minimizes the chances of an allergic response).
 In comparison, industrialized pasta making focuses on speed with high heat drying the favored approach, another reason not to buy it!

 Extending the pasta making process by a full 24 hours no doubt reduces profitability considerably, but Jovial Foods is all about doing the right thing, not the expedient thing.